 It also had the perfect amount of heat radiating out of the sides to warm our hands on chilly mornings.

-At $44.95, it’s a pricey backpacking mug, but we think the durability and quality design warrant the investment.
+It’s a pricey backpacking mug, but we think the durability and quality design warrant the investment.
 This quickly became our favorite for sipping coffee in the morning and scarfing down ramen on cold nights.